Our Mission: To Revolutionize the World With Next Gen Video

 In the following years, we have continued investing in and improving our platform.

 We increased our rendering speeds to 100x real time, battle-tested our scalability to millions of rendered videos an hour, opened up our platform, and added first-to-market innovations such as advanced interactivity, integrated live data feeds and the ability to customize videos right from the player.
-We recently launched an exciting research project called Lucas that lets users easily create videos in a conversational interface leveraging both AI and Idomoo’s market-leading rendering engine.
+More recently, we developed an AI that can effortlessly create video content from a simple prompt, empowering businesses to create videos instantly — in a matter of minutes rather than months.
 And many more exciting innovations are still to come.

 Video provides predictable, cinematic-level quality.
 It’s secure.
 It can be downloaded, played and uploaded to YouTube or other social networks.
 It’s universal and doesn’t require people to download special software or operate in a proprietary environment.